-Taibah, Yathreb and Dar Al-Hijrah are different names to one city, Al-Madinah.
+Taibah, Yathreb, and Dar Al-Hijrah are different names for one city, Al-Madinah.

-Al-Madinah (Arabic for the city) was so called as it received Prophet Muhammad (peace and blessings be upon him when he fled Makkah in 622 CE.
+Al-Madinah (Arabic for the city) was so called because it received Prophet Muhammad (peace and blessings be upon him) when he fled Makkah in 622 CE.

 The tribes of Banu Matraweel and Banu Hauf were the first settlers to inhabit and cultivate the oasis of Madinah.

 Both tribes descended from the lineage of Shem, the son of Prophet Noah.